S89219/-giskard-892-/README.md

 Saw anything strange?
 Leave a feedback directly within Giskard, so that your team can explore the query that generated the faulty result.
 Designed for both tech and business users, Giskard is super intuitive to use!👌

-And of course, Giskard works with any model, any environment and integrates seemlessly with your favorite tools ⤵️ <br/>
+And of course, Giskard works with any model, any environment and integrates seemlessly with your favorite tools⤵️ <br/>
 <p>
   <img width='600' src="readme/tools.png">
 </p>